- 100Gb Diskspace

-GoDaddy’s YSlow grade jumped back up to 82 from 80 in the previous round of testing.
-82 is a decent score for a stock standard WordPress install with no special optimizations, and still compares favorably with the other hosts we track.
+GoDaddy’s YSlow grade jumped back up to 84 from 82 in the previous round of testing.
+84 is a decent score for a stock standard WordPress install with no special optimizations, and still compares favorably with the other hosts we track.

-They scored an average home page load time of 1.187 seconds which is decent but not great.
-Both their East Coast and West Coast load times with Pingdom were slower in this latest test, but they did improve their uptime to 100% throughout the last period.
+They scored an average home page load time of 1.203 seconds which is decent but not as strong as the best performing hosts.
+Both their East Coast and West Coast load times with Pingdom were slower in this latest test, and their uptime did also drop a little to 99.98% throughout the last period.

 GoDaddy is certainly the “big daddy” of web hosting, as they currently claim about 60 million sites hosted, and follow an aggressive mindshare marketing strategy in the mass media.
 They’re the biggest ICANN-accredited domain registrar by a long shot, and are as close as the web hosting industry has to a standard.

 They were founded in Arizona in 1997, and sell other software and services products for e-business on the backs of their phenomenally successful hosting business.

 GoDaddy offers as comprehensive a buffet of options as are to be found in the industry from any one hosting service– way too many to list here.
 All the standard and specialty hosting options, as well as SSL & Site Protection products, auctions, investor tools, marketing tools, website DIY tools, and of course any domain name search and registering services a small or large business would need.

 GoDaddy’s prices are competitive, but customers can expect to pay a bit of a premium for the track record and reliability they offer.
 There are a number of hosting, marketing and nifty site-building products they offer that not many other hosting companies do.
 GoDaddy’s approach is to offer itself as an all-in-one, complete one-stop shop for a small business or individual’s web hosting needs.